Brickline Greenway Framework Plan

 St. Louis, Missouri

 Big changes are coming to Market Street in St. Louis.
-Currently in design, the one-mile stretch of the Brickline Greenway from Harris-Stowe State University to the St. Louis CITY SC Stadium is one of the newest additions to the network of paved, accessible pathways from regional public agency Great Rivers Greenway.
+Currently under construction, the one-mile stretch of the Brickline Greenway from Harris-Stowe State University to the St. Louis CITY SC Stadium is one of the newest additions to the network of paved, accessible pathways from the regional public agency Great Rivers Greenway.
 Linking this section of the greenway will be a powerful public art installation from St. Louis resident and nationally-acclaimed artist Damon Davis at the Southwest corner of the new Major League Soccer stadium.
 Davis’ work will honor Mill Creek Valley, a predominantly Black neighborhood whose residents were displaced during the city’s demolition of the Midtown area in the late 1950s.

 The greenway and artwork in St. Louis CITY SC Stadium District from 20th to 22nd Streets will begin construction this fall and will open with the stadium in 2023.
 The project’s many partners are collaborating to invite people to connect with and share stories from the past while envisioning a more connected and inclusive future.